mjordan/introduction_to_relational_databases/README.md

 ![MySQL Workbench ER diagram view](assets/mysqlworkbench_er_diagram.png) MySQL Workbench ER diagram view

-##### Using managemant applications
+##### Limitations of RDBMS managemant applications

 The intended audience of RDBMS management applications is database developers and administrators.
-They are not designed for allowing a wide variety of users to interact with databases.
-Most end users acces databases through applications that easier to use and more specific to the content stored in the database than through general-purpose database management applicatoins like phpMyAdmin or MySQL Workbench.
+They are not designed for allowing a wide variety of users to interact with databases; rather, their focus in on the functionality that developers and administrators need.
+Most general end users will want to access databases through applications that easier to use and more specific to the content stored in the database than general-purpose database management applications like phpMyAdmin or MySQL Workbench.
 We will survey some of the tools used to create web-based access to databases in the "Web application frameworks" section below.

 The most obvious limitation to most RDBMS management tools is that while they provide a simple interface for populating and updating individual tables, they do not allow users to populate and update linked tables easily.
 For example, if you wanted to add a book entry to the database we saw in the overview section, you'd also want to add at least one linked record for the book's edition.
 Let's look again at the Editions table: